Unveiling the drivers of the Baryon Cycles with Interpretable Multi-step Machine Learning and Simulations: Results

 \subsection{EBM Based Prediction of Baryon Fraction: Insights from Bivariate Features}

 The bivariate functions $f_{ij}$ learned for the EBM model are displayed in the heatmap shown in Figure~\ref{bivariate_features_importance}.
-The contributions of the interaction functions are lower than the univariate functions.The interaction between $M_{200}$ and $\sigma$ reflects their nearly proportional relationship in virial equilibrium, where $M_{200}\propto \sigma^{-6}$.
+The contributions of the interaction functions are lower than the univariate functions.

+The interaction between $M_{200}$ and $\sigma$ reflects the proportional relationship in virial equilibrium, where $M_{200}\propto \sigma^{3}$.
 This heatmap reveals that galaxies that deviate from this expected relation, i.e., those outside virial equilibrium, retain more baryons.
-The interaction between $M_{200}$ and $\sigma$ reveals that galaxies outside the virial equilibrium retain more baryons.
-Furthermore, the interaction of $M_{\text{gas, MaxRad}}$ with $M_{200}$ shows that galaxies with low gas mass in the center tend to have higher baryon fractions if they reside in low-mass halos where feedback processes are less efficient in removing gas.
-In contrast, massive halos with low central gas mass tend to have low baryon fractions due to strong feedback that expels gas.
-Galaxies with both high halo mass and gas-rich retain more of their baryons.
-The gray-shaded region is physically excluded, as it would imply that the gas mass within the central region exceeds the total expected baryonic mass of the halo, which is unphysical.
+Furthermore, the interaction of $M_{\text{gas, MaxRad}}$ with $M_{200}$ shows that galaxies with low gas mass in the center have lower baryon fractions if they reside in low-mass halos, due to their shallow gravitational potential wells.
+In contrast, massive halos with low central gas mass tend to have higher baryon fractions.
+Galaxies with both high halo mass and gas-rich retain more of their baryons because of their deeper gravitational potential wells.The gray-shaded region is physically excluded, as it would imply that the gas mass within the central region exceeds the total expected baryonic mass of the halo, which is unphysical.